 Every personal injury claim starts with someone getting hurt.
 When you’re injured in a situation you believe was someone else’s fault, talk with an Illinois personal injury lawyer.
 If another individual acted carelessly, recklessly, or maliciously, then you likely have a legal claim against them.
-Talking with a lawyer is the best way to find out more about your rights and legal options.
+Talking with a no-win no-fee lawyer is the best way to find out more about your rights and legal options.

 It’s important to see a doctor as soon as possible after an accident.
 Even if you choose not to go to the emergency room, see your general practitioner or a physician at a clinic right away for a full exam.

 This is how you start to document your injuries.
 It’s also important to follow your doctor’s orders to recover as much as you can as soon as you can.
 If you do anything that might delay your recovery or make your injuries worse, an insurer will use this against you.

 You have to notify your insurer or the other party’s insurance provider as soon as possible.
 Insurance companies require notification within a reasonable period.
 If you wait too long, it might try to deny your claim.
 But, when you tell your insurer about the accident, you don’t have to give a statement or answer questions right away.

 We recommend you stick to the basic facts and politely decline to answer any questions.
 It’s also best to consult an attorney before talking with an insurer more to avoid saying something it can use against you.

 Your situation might be so straight forward that you don’t need a lawyer.
 But that’s rare if you sustained serious injuries and property damage.
 It’s important to remember the insurance company isn’t really on your side.

 An insurer is focused on the minimum action they have to take under the policy and the law.
 It hopes to pay out as little as possible on a claim.
 Having an attorney fight for you can lead to a better settlement offer.